cockroachdb/docs/_includes/v20.2/orchestration/start-cockroachdb-secure.md

 On a production cluster, you will need to modify the StatefulSet configuration with values that are appropriate for your workload.

 1. Allocate CPU and memory resources to CockroachDB on each pod.
-In the `containers` specification.
 For more context on provisioning CPU and memory, see the [Production Checklist](recommended-production-settings.html#hardware).

     {{site.data.alerts.callout_success}}
     Resource `requests` and `limits` should have identical values.